aklump/cloudy-tools/knowledge/pages/php/composer.md

       }
    ]
    ```
-1. ... then tell Composer where to find Cloudy: `composer require aklump/cloudy`.
+1. `composer require aklump/cloudy:@dev`
-1. Delete `cloudy/vendor` and `cloudy/composer.lock`; these will no longer be used...
+1. Delete `cloudy/vendor` and `cloudy/composer.lock`; these will no longer be used.
-1. ... and just to be sure, set those same files to be ignored by source control, e.g.,
+1. Set those same files to be ignored by source control, e.g.,

    ```gitignore
    /cloudy/vendor/